Interactive Fiction

 Shanidar, Safe Return

 Timeline: 40,000 years BCE.
-In Shanidar, Safe Return, the same Neanderthal and Cro-Magnon characters, from Time Before Memory — Haizea, Esti, Oihana, Eneko and Uda — make an epic journey from what is now southern France to a place called Shanidar, a large cave in Iraqi Kurdistan, situated along tributaries of the Tigris and Euphrates Rivers.
+In Shanidar, Safe Return, a band of Neanderthal and their Cro-Magnon companions, Haizea, Esti, Oihana, Eneko and Uda, make an epic journey from what is now southern France to a place called Shanidar, a large cave in Iraqi Kurdistan, situated along tributaries of the Tigris and Euphrates Rivers.
 Along the way they learn that humanity is blessed by its heritage of mixing and sharing everything, including genes.
-It’s a matter of survival.
+Like everything – like food, shelter, and love – it’s a matter of survival.
 Their lion guide keeps them on the right path.

 Lion Guide, conte crayon on paper, after drawings from Chauvet Cave in France.